two-hundred/celerity-docs/cli/docs/intro.md

 ## Installation

-To install the Celerity CLI (including build engine), run the following command:
+To install the Celerity CLI (including deploy engine), run the following command:

 ```bash
 # placeholder for installation script